My work is:

 - Inspired by The Golden Hour, immediately after the sun rises or before it sets

 - Built on American Abstract Expressionism of the mid-20th century

-- Designed from handmade fabrics of 18th century Venice
+- Borrowed from painting techniques & fabrics of 18th century Europe

-- Modeled on the simplicity of Japanese art and calligraphy
+- Modeled on the simplicity of Asian art

 - Created using the geometric patterns of traditional African cloth.

-- Hardscapes / Silver Linings/ Silver Tints/ AquaFlows - Three-dimensional paintings developed through a series of complex steps that build hard texture on wood and canvas.
+- AquaFlows/ Hardscapes / Silver Linings/ Silver Tints - Three-dimensional paintings developed through a series of complex steps that build hard texture on wood and canvas.
 Paint, paper, plaster and leaf are put on, scraped off, seeped, dredged, brushed, and smoothed until a certain look, feel, and presence is achieved.

-- Fusion - combines the dripping technique orginated by Jackson Pollock in the 1950's and the simplicity of traditional Japanese art.
+- Reflections - combines 18th century European painting technique and the simplicity of traditional Asian art.